Emerson Jones

 Emerson Jones (born 7 July 2008) is an Australian tennis player.
-She has a career-high WTA singles ranking of No. 160 achieved on 20 October 2025 and a doubles ranking of No. 1,005 reached on 14 October 2024.
+She has a career-high singles ranking by the WTA of No. 126, achieved on 24 August 2026, and a best doubles ranking of No. 813, reached in September 2026.

-Jones reached an ITF junior combined ranking of world No. 1 on 9 September 2024, becoming the first Australian junior to reach the top spot since Jelena Dokic in 1998.
+Jones reached a combined junior ranking of world No. 1 on 9 September 2024, becoming the first Australian junior to reach the top spot since Jelena Dokic in 1998.

 Early life

 Jones was born and raised on the Gold Coast, Queensland, where she attended Coomera Anglican College.
+She began playing tennis at four years of age at the Coomera Waters Recreation Club on the Gold Coast.
 Her mother, Loretta Harrop, is an Olympic silver medallist triathlete and her father, Brad Jones, is a former Australian Rules footballer who won the 1999 Grogan Medal in the Queensland State League, and narrowly missed out on a professional AFL career when he trialled with the Brisbane Bears in 1994.
 Her brother, Hayden, is also a prodigious tennis player ranked inside the top 10 of the ITF juniors.

-Junior career
+Career

+Juniors

-Jones began playing ITF junior tournaments in August 2021 a few weeks after her 13th birthday when she was given a wildcard entry into a J5 tournament in her hometown of the Gold Coast in August 2021.
+Jones began playing junior tournaments in August 2021 a few weeks after her 13th birthday when she was given a wildcard entry into a J5 event in her hometown of the Gold Coast in August 2021.
 She recorded several wins and reached the quarterfinals in her first ITF junior tournament.

-Jones made her junior Grand Slam debut at 13 years of age at the 2022 Australian Open when she was given a main draw wildcard and defeated Cara Korhonen 6-0 6–1 in the first round before being eliminated in the second round.
-In August 2022 she won her first junior ITF tournament at the JB2 Sydney event and followed it up with a second title the following week at the J2 Sydney tournament.
-Her 2023 season included appearance in all four junior Grand Slam tournaments as well as two J300 and one J500 titles in the United States, Korea and Japan which allowed her to rise up the rankings and claim a top 10 spot leading into 2024.
+Jones made her junior major debut at 13 years of age at the 2022 Australian Open when she was given a main-draw wildcard and defeated Cara Korhonen 6–0, 6–1 in the first round before being eliminated in the second round.
+In August 2022, she won her first ITF tournament at the JB2 Sydney event and followed it up with a second title the following week at the J2 Sydney tournament.
+Her 2023 season included appearances in all four junior Grand Slam tournaments as well as two J300 and one J500 titles in the United States, Korea and Japan which allowed her to rise up the rankings and claim a top 10 spot leading into 2024.

-She entered the 2024 season ranked inside the top 10 and started her season well by winning the J300 Traralgon tournament.
-The following week she entered the Australian Open as the sixth seed and reached her first junior Grand Slam final at 15 years of age.
+She entered the 2024 season ranked inside the top 10 and started well by winning the J300 Traralgon tournament.
+The following week she entered the Australian Open as the sixth seed and reached her first junior major final at 15 years of age.
 She was defeated by Renáta Jamrichová in the final.

 On 27 May 2024, Jones reached a career-high ITF junior combined ranking of No. 2, becoming the highest ranked Australian junior since Ashleigh Barty in 2011.
+She bettered her junior ranking to No. 1 at 16 years of age on 9 September 2024 and became the first Australian female to do since Jelena Dokic in 1998.

-At the 2024 French Open, Jones was upset in the first round by qualifier Daria Shadchneva.
+At the 2024 French Open, Jones was upset in the first round by qualifier Daria Shchadneva.